lamba-simran/Personalization-Theory-Recommender-Systems-Project/part2/README.md

 Hash Size = 3 |0.437	       |0.525	         |0.535         |
 Hash Size = 4	|0.499        |0.532	         |0.536         |

-Once the above is implemented, we observed that teh best combination (for accuracy and coverage) was for Hash Size and Band Size being 4 and 3 respectively.
+Once the above is implemented, we observed that the best combination (for accuracy and coverage) was for Hash Size and Band Size being 4 and 3 respectively.
 We used that to calculate the accuracy and coverage by increasing the sample to 1M ratings and observed that the RMSE remains relatively same at 1.63, but coverage reduces to **18.26%**.
 However, in absolute terms, this implies that over **200K** unique items are being recommended, as compared to only around 50% in the previous case.

 One of the most encouraging results of the above was the fact that our novelty was **77.58%**.
 We had split our sample 80/20 intro train and test_old, then used a test_new (same size as test_old).
 Then we got the top k recommendations for both the test data sets.
 For k=5 on using above data, we found that the number 77.58% of the recommendations for the test_new set were different (and novel) than the recommendations in test_old.
-LSH ws extremely impressive in providing new recommendations to new users
+LSH was extremely impressive in providing new recommendations to new users.

 ## [Extension of the Model – Creating a hybrid model (LSH, FPM/Association Rules)](https://github.com/taeyoung-choi/personalization-theory/blob/master/part2/FPM.py)